Uniform inference for kernel instrumental variable regression: Model and assumptions

 We begin by introducing some notation.
 We denote the $L^2$ norm by $ \|f\|_2 = \left( \mathbb{E}[f(Z)^2] \right)^{1/2}, $ with empirical counterpart $ \|f\|_{2,n} = \left( \frac{1}{n} \sum_{i=1}^n f(Z_i)^2 \right)^{1/2}. $ For any operator $A$ mapping between Hilbert spaces, i.e. $A: \mathcal{H} \to\mathcal{H}'$, let $\|A\|_{\HS}$ and $\|A\|_{\op}$ denote the Hilbert-Schmidt and operator norm, respectively.
 We denote the eigendecomposition of a compact and self-adjoint operator $A$ with eigenvalues $\{\nu_1(A), \nu_2(A), \dots\}$ and eigenfunctions $\{e_1(A), e_2(A), \dots\}$.

 We use $C$, potentially with subscripts, to denote a positive constant that may only depend on the subscript parameter.
 For example, $C_\sigma$ is a positive constant depending only on the parameter $\sigma$.
-We use $\lesssim$ (or $\lesssim_{C_\sigma})$ to denote an inequality that holds up to some positive multiplicative constant (or function of $\sigma$).
+We use $\lesssim$ (or $\lesssim_{C_\sigma})$ to denote an inequality that holds up to a positive multiplicative constant (or function of $\sigma$).
 Equations and inequalities containing the parameter $\eta$ are understood to hold with probability at least $1-\eta$, where $\eta \in (0,1)$.
-Throughout the paper, we abbreviate $l(\eta) = \log(2/\eta)$.